beshu-tech/readonlyrest-docs/elasticsearch-details/impersonation.md

 ## Add/edit auth mock user
 External services mock is used to simulate the response of existing authentication or authorization service like LDAP.
 You don't need to create a user account for configuration testing.
-You will only need to define users (and the groups which belong) returned by external services, listed in test settings.
+You will only need to define users (and their associated groups) that would normally be returned by the external services, listed in test settings.

 After clicking add/edit user buttons(5), you will see a dialog with an option to add(6) or remove(7) user from external auth mock